-Mean relative abundance of the ammonia-oxidizing taxa revealed that AOB, AOA, and Comammox communities were dominated by genus Nitrosospira (bulk soil: 84.56%, rhizosphere: 83.38%), lineage Nitrososphaerales clade Delta (NS-Delta) (bulk soil: 73.51%, rhizosphere: 71.14%), and Nitrospira clade B (bulk soil: 97.43%, rhizosphere: 96.85%), respectively.
-We found that there were no notable shifts of taxonomic composition of the ammonia-oxidizing communities in response to drought, although the community compositions were largely shifted among cropping systems (Supplementary Fig.1: Relative abundance bar plot).
-We performed differential abundance analysis to investigate ammonia-oxidizing ASVs exhibiting differences in abundances between drought and control in each cropping system.
-We detected a relatively small number of ASVs that were altered by drought, while most of the ammonia-oxidizing ASVs remained unchanged in response to drought (Fig.4: DAA).
-Among the three ammonia-oxidizing groups, the AOB community has the largest number of altered ASVs in all samples (17 ASVs in total), and most of them belonged to the dominant genera of Nitrosospira and Nitrosolobus.
-The majority of the drought-altered AOB ASVs were negatively impacted, indicating that these ASVs decreased in abundances in response to drought, and these ASVs responded to drought toward the end of sampling time (the last day of drought period or the third sampling, one week (fourth sampling), and eleven weeks (fifth sampling) after rewetting).
+We performed a differential abundance analysis to identify ammonia-oxidizing ASVs exhibiting differences in relative abundances between drought and control in each cropping system.
+In overall, we detected a relatively small number of ASVs that were significantly affected by drought, representing between X and Y % of the dominant OTUs (Fig.4: DAA).
+Among the three ammonia-oxidizing groups, the AOB community has the largest number of affected ASVs in all samples (17 ASVs in total), and most of them belonged to the dominant genera of Nitrosospira and Nitrosolobus.
+The majority of the drought-altered AOB ASVs were negatively impacted with decreased in abundances in response to drought, and these ASVs responded to drought toward the end of sampling time (the last day of drought period or the third sampling, one week (fourth sampling), and eleven weeks (fifth sampling) after rewetting).
 Another notable observation was that differences in AOB ASVs abundance due to the effects of drought were mainly found in bulk soil samples, rather than rhizosphere, in the conventional cropping systems (CONFYM and CONMIN) (Fig.4: DAA).
-On the other hand, only a few AOA and Comammox ASVs (less than ten) were identified as sensitive to drought, and they also belonged to the dominant lineages of Nitrososphaerales and Ca. Nitrosotaleales, and Comammox Nitrospira clade B, respectively (Fig.4: DAA).
+Only 10 AOA and Comammox were identified as sensitive to drought, all of them belonging to the dominant lineages of Nitrososphaerales and Ca. Nitrosotaleales, and Comammox Nitrospira clade B, respectively (Fig.4: DAA).

-Shifts in the abundance of amoA genes of ammonia-oxidizers in response to drought
+Shifts in the abundance of ammonia-oxidizers in response to drought